codeslord/ibm-granite-openai/README.md

 An IBM Cloud account with access to the IBM Watson Natural Language Understanding service and the Granite model.

+## Features

+* **Simplified API:**  Uses an OpenAI-like API structure for easier integration if you're already familiar with OpenAI's libraries.
+* **Automatic Token Refresh:** The client automatically refreshes the access token when it expires, ensuring uninterrupted operation.
+This handles the common 401 (Unauthorized) error gracefully.
+* **Error Handling:** Includes robust error handling for API requests, providing informative error messages.
+* **IBM Granite-Specific Formatting:** Handles the differences in formatting between the OpenAI API style and the IBM Granite API.
 ### 1. Installation

 ```bash